Joshua Waitzkin: Author

 Waitzkin is the author of two books: Attacking Chess: Aggressive Strategies, Inside Moves from the U.S. Junior Chess Champion (1995) and The Art of Learning: An Inner Journey to Optimal Performance (2008), an autobiographical discussion of the learning process and performance psychology drawn from Waitzkin's experiences in both chess and the martial arts.
 He is also the spokesperson for the Chessmaster video game series, and is featured in the game giving advice and game analysis.

 Waitzkin has a chapter giving advice in Tim Ferriss' book Tools of Titans.

 Martial arts

 As a young adult, Waitzkin's focus shifted to the martial art tai chi.
 He holds several US national medals and a 2004 world champion title in the competitive sport of tai chi pushing hands.
 Waitzkin also became a championship coach, leading Grandmaster William C. C. Chen's US Pushing Hands Team to several titles at the Tai Chi World Cup in Taiwan, guiding teammates Jan Lucanus and Jan C. Childress to their world titles.
-Waitzkin is also a black belt in Brazilian jiu-jitsu under world champion and Brazilian jiu-jitsu phenomenon Marcelo Garcia.
+Waitzkin is also a black belt in Brazilian jiu-jitsu under world champion Marcelo Garcia.
 Waitzkin is the co-founder of MGInAction.com and The Marcelo Garcia Academy, a Brazilian jiu-jitsu school located in New York City.